Frequently Asked Questions

 Can students download apps?Yes.
 Students will be able to download apps from our self-service portal that are either free or licensed by the school district, however, if space runs out on the device, non-classl related apps will need to be removed.
 The school has carefully selected an extensive suite of applications.
 We will continuously seek out the best educational materials and will solicit suggestions from students, faculty, and parents.

-Can my child purchase a different cover for his/her iPad?No. The covers have been carefully selected for their safety and functionality and should be kept on the iPad at all times.
-To extend the life of the covers, we ask that they not be altered in any way.
+Can my child purchase a different cover/case for his/her iPad?No. The cases have been carefully selected for their safety and functionality and MUST be kept on the iPad at all times.
+To extend the life of the cases, we ask that they not be altered in any way.
+This includes stickers, etc.

 May my child sync his/her school iPad to his/her iTunes account on a home computer?No. As previously mentioned, the iPads will be specifically configured and preloaded with a suite of apps carefully chosen by the educational team.
 Students should never sync a school iPad to a personal iTunes account on a home or school computer as this will erase the school’s content from the iPad.